florian-h05/openhab-js-tools/README.md

 ### `rulesx`

 - `createAlarmClock`: See [Alarm Clock](#alarm-clock).
-- `createAlarmClockItems`: Creates the required Items for an alarm clock and optionally also generates Sitemap code.
+- `createAlarmClockItems`: Creates the required Items for an alarm clock and optionally also generates Sitemap code, which is printed to the log.
 - `createSceneEngine`: See [Scene Engine](#scene-engine).

 #### Alarm Clock